Skip to main content

 Graduated Pricing

 This pricing is used when different usage amounts are divided into different tiers.
 Think of cases when you want the per unit price to go down as users use more of your product (a discount of sorts).
-In that case, one can define tiers as below
+In that case, one can define tiers as below A given usage for a billing period will be divided into separate tiers and pricing for each tier will be calculated separately.
+Refer to the table below:

 Volume Based Pricing

 This pricing is used when the total usage amount falls into a single tier, and the entire usage is priced at the rate of that tier.
 Think of cases when you want to give a better per unit price only if the customer crosses a certain threshold — and the entire usage benefits from that lower price.
-For example:
+For example: A given usage for a billing period is matched against the appropriate tier, and the entire usage is priced at that tier’s rate.
+Refer to the table below:

 Min Max Pricing

 This pricing is used when the charge is the minimum or maximum of two amounts — typically between a flat fee and a fee calculated as a function of the total usage (either a fixed amount per unit or a percentage of total value).
 It’s useful when you want to ensure a minimum revenue floor or cap the charge at a certain maximum value, regardless of high usage.
-For example -
+For example - Types of min-max logic:

 • Minimum of (flat fee, % of usage) → useful for discount caps